Classic Gear: The Mellotron Keyboard

 Some samples were recordings of an actual full-band rhythm track, kind of like pressing the demo button on your Casio, but with a sound leagues more impressive.
 Regardless of the soundbank being used, however, the ‘Tron has an eerie, wavery quality to its sound that has intrigued musicians, producers, and listeners since its inception.

-The Mellotron is infamous for its lack of portability, requiring painstaking realignment of tape heads when relocated.
-Today, you might find them in rare studios with a knack for vintage gear but the best shot at getting your hands on these classic sounds is to grab the affordable GForce M-Tron emulation software.
-Using your computer and a midi keyboard, you can get access to virtually all of the known Mellotron sounds.
-Though ‘Tron purists will scoff at the use of a plug-in, it is quite simply the most realistic way to harness the otherworldly sounds of the Mellotron.
+The Mellotron is infamous for its lack of portability, requiring painstaking realignment of tape heads when relocated (actually, read the comment from Chris below for more on this, thank you Chris).
+Today, you might find them in rare studios with a knack for vintage gear but the best shot at getting your hands on these classic sounds is to grab some kind of emulation hardware or software.
+Though ‘Tron purists will scoff at the use of a plug-in, it is quite simply the most realistic way to approximate the otherworldly sounds of the Mellotron.

 Check out till.com for further information, and don’t miss the excellent Planet Mellotron where you will find information on many recordings that employ this expensive, rare, technologically dated but much loved and legendary instrument.